Symptoms depend on which artery is blocked and how severe the blockage is.

 Transcutaneous oxygen tension testing measures the oxygen level of the tissue beneath the skin.
 Because oxygen is carried to the tissues by the blood, this test is an indirect measure of the blood flow.
 This painless test is done by placing sensors on the skin of the affected leg or arm and on the upper chest.
 Electrodes in the sensors heat the area underneath the skin to temporarily widen the blood vessels so that the oxygen level can be easily measured by the sensor.

-Usually, angiography, an invasive procedure in which a flexible plastic catheter is inserted into one of the large arteries in the upper thigh, is done only when surgery or angioplasty (opening up a blockage by inflating a small balloon within the artery) is required.
+Usually, angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
+It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more , an invasive procedure in which a flexible plastic catheter is inserted into one of the large arteries in the upper thigh, is done only when surgery or angioplasty (opening up a blockage by inflating a small balloon within the artery) is required.
 In such cases, its purpose is to provide doctors with clear images of the affected arteries before surgery or angioplasty is done.
 Rarely, angiography is needed to determine whether surgery or angioplasty is possible.
 In angiography, a radiopaque contrast agent (dye), which can be seen on x-rays, is injected into an artery via the flexible plastic catheter.
 The contrast agent shows an outline of the inside of the artery when x-rays are done.
 Thus angiography can show the precise diameter of the artery and is more accurate than Doppler ultrasonography in detecting some blockages.

 For people with atherosclerosis, doctors try to identify risk factors, often by doing blood tests to measure levels of cholesterol, sugar (glucose), and, occasionally, homocysteine.
 Blood pressure is measured on more than one occasion to determine if it is consistently high.

 Doctors use magnetic resonance imaging (MRI) to rule out spinal stenosis (narrowing of the spinal canal), which can also cause pain during physical activity.
-However, this pain, unlike intermittent claudication, is not relieved by rest.
+However, this pain, unlike intermittent claudication, requires sitting, not just rest, for relief.

 The aims of treatment are the following: